Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Let's present the obtained data in the form of a diagram.

 Rice.
 2. 1.
-The results of the psychodiagnostic study in the CSO in Narimanov
+Results of a psychodiagnostic study in the Center for Social Security in the city of Narimanov

-Individuals classified as highly anxious tend to perceive a threat to their self-esteem and life in a wide range of situations and respond with a very pronounced state of anxiety.
-If a psychological test expresses a high indicator of personal anxiety in a subject, then this gives reason to assume that he has a state of anxiety in a variety of situations, especially when they relate to assessing his competence and prestige.
+Individuals classified as highly anxious tend to perceive a threat to their self-esteem and functioning in a wide range of situations and react with a very pronounced state of anxiety.
+If psychological test expresses a high level of personal anxiety in the subject, this gives reason to assume that he will develop a state of anxiety in a variety of situations, especially when they relate to the assessment of his competence and prestige.

-Individuals with a high anxiety score should develop a sense of confidence and success.
-They need to shift the focus from external exactingness, categoricalness, and high significance in setting goals to a meaningful understanding of activities and specific planning for subtasks.
-For low-anxious people, on the contrary, it is required to awaken activity, emphasize the motivational components of activity, arouse interest, highlight a sense of responsibility in solving certain problems.
+Individuals with high anxiety scores should develop a sense of confidence and success.
+They need to shift the emphasis from external demands, categoricalness, and high significance in setting tasks to meaningful comprehension of activities and specific planning by subtasks.
+For low-anxiety people, on the contrary, it is necessary to awaken activity, emphasize the motivational components of activity, arouse interest, and highlight a sense of responsibility in solving certain problems.

 The problem of aging has occupied man since ancient times.

-The solution to the problem of the socio-cultural development of the elderly in the modern social context must be sought in the field of leisure.
-This is due to the fact that in old age, in most cases, the structure of life activity changes.
-Due to the early termination of labor activity, the educational and professional-labor spheres can completely fall out of it, and the domestic sphere can be significantly reduced due to progress in medical and consumer services.
+The solution to the problem of sociocultural development of older people in the modern social context must be sought in the sphere of leisure.
+This is due to the fact that in old age, in most cases, the structure of life changes.
+Due to the early termination of work, the educational and professional labor spheres may completely drop out of it, and the household sphere may be significantly reduced due to progress in medical and consumer services.
 All this leads to a significant increase in the amount of free time.

-The change in psychosocial status in old age differs from previous ones in this narrowing of the range of possibilities, both physical and social; and consists of several stages: the onset of old age, retirement, widowhood.
-Satisfaction with life and the success of adaptation to the onset of old age depend primarily on health.
-The negative effect of poor health can be mitigated through the mechanisms of social comparison and social inclusion.
-Also an important role is played by the financial situation, orientation to the other, acceptance of change.
-The reaction to retirement depends on the desire to leave the job, health, financial situation, the attitude of colleagues, as well as the degree of planned retirement.
-Widowhood tends to bring loneliness and unwanted independence.
+Changes in psychosocial status in old age differ from previous ones primarily in the narrowing of the range of possibilities, both physical and social; and consists of several stages: old age, retirement, widowhood.
+Life satisfaction and successful adaptation to old age depend primarily on health.
+The negative effects of poor health may be mitigated by mechanisms of social comparison and social integration.
+Also important role play financial situation, orientation to the other, acceptance of change.
+The reaction to retirement depends on the desire to leave work, health, financial situation, the relationship of colleagues, as well as the degree to which care is planned.
+Widowhood typically brings loneliness and unwanted independence.
 At the same time, it can give a person new opportunities for personal growth.
-At the same time, the meaning invested in the events that take place by a person is often more important than the events themselves.
+At the same time, the meaning a person attaches to ongoing events is often more important than the events themselves.

-The psychological changes that occur in the process of aging make it a priority to study their dynamics and the characteristics of the social behavior of the elderly.
-Since one of the leading mechanisms that ensure the integrity of the individual and the predictability of his activity is social adaptation, this problem comes to the center of research interests.
+The psychological changes that occur during the aging process make it a priority to study their dynamics and the characteristics of the social behavior of the elderly.
+Since one of the leading mechanisms ensuring the integrity of the individual and the predictability of its activities is social adaptation, this problem comes to the center of research interests.

 There are many conflicting opinions on the issue of changing the personality of old people.
-They reflect the different views of researchers on the essence of the life of aging and on the interpretation of the concept of "personality".
+They reflect different views of researchers on the essence of aging life and on the interpretation of the concept of “personality”.
 Some authors deny any significant personality changes in old age.
-Others consider all somatic and mental changes, and indeed old age itself, to be a disease (Parchen and others).
-They explain this by the fact that old age is almost always accompanied by various ailments and always ends in death.
-This is an extreme point of view, there are many more options.
+Others consider all somatic and mental changes, and old age itself, to be a disease (Parchen et al.) They explain this by the fact that old age is almost always accompanied by various ailments and always ends in death.
+This extreme points There are many more options available.

 The noted changes are not equally characteristic of all people in old age.
-It is well known that many people retain their personal characteristics and creative abilities until old age.
-Everything petty, unimportant disappears, a certain “enlightenment of the spirit” sets in, they become wise.
+It is well known that many people retain their personal characteristics and creative abilities into old age.
+Everything petty and unimportant disappears, a certain “enlightenment of the spirit” sets in, they become wise.

-The personality of a person changes as he ages, but aging proceeds in different ways, depending on a number of factors, both biological (constitutional personality type, temperament, physical health) and socio-psychological (lifestyle, family status, presence of spiritual interests, creative activity).
+A person’s personality changes as he ages, but aging proceeds differently, depending on a number of factors, both biological (constitutional personality type, temperament, state of physical health) and socio-psychological (lifestyle, family situation, availability spiritual interests, creative activity).

-An important place in the study of the influence of the aging process on mental processes is given to memory.
-The weakening of the basic functions of memory does not occur evenly.
-Mostly memory for recent events suffers.
-Memory for the past decreases only in extreme old age.
+An important place when studying the influence of the aging process on mental processes is given to memory.
+The weakening of basic memory functions does not occur evenly.
+Mainly memory for recent events suffers.
+Memory for the past declines only in old age.

-To study the degree of adaptation in old age, you can use the method of diagnosing socio-psychological adaptation by K. Rogers and R. Diamond.
+To study the degree of adaptation in old age, you can use the diagnostic method of socio-psychological adaptation by K. Rogers and R. Diamond.
 This technique belongs to the class of questionnaires.
-The questionnaire contains statements about a person, about his way of life: experiences, thoughts, habits, style of behavior.
+The questionnaire contains statements about a person, about his lifestyle: experiences, thoughts, habits, style of behavior.

 1. Pensioners with a high level of adaptation (group A)